leafsphp/docs/src/docs/utils/testing.md

 - `app`: This is a list of directories that contain your application code.
 Alchemy will use these directories to lint your code and also in code coverage reports.
 If you want to use the root directory, you can just remove the entire `app` section.

 - `tests.engine`: The testing engine to use.
-Only Pest and PHPUnit are supported engine at the moment, but we plan to add support for other engines in the future.
+Only Pest is supported engine at the moment, but we plan to add support for other engines in the future.

 - `tests.parallel`: Whether to run tests in parallel.
 This can speed up your test suite significantly.